 If you choose to take a course with VanEd, you will have access to it for one year from the moment you purchase it.

-You can find out more about VanEd and get a discount on their courses by using this link.
+You can learn more about VanEd and get a course discount using this link.

 6) 360 Training